 Maggie Gee has written thirteen acclaimed novels, including The Ice People, My Cleaner, My Driver and The White Family, a collection of short stories, The Blue, and a memoir of her life as a writer, My Animal Life (2010).

-Her last novel, Virginia Woolf in Manhattan (2014), playfully brought Virginia Woolf back to life in New York and Istanbul in the 21st century: in 2019 she publishes Blood, a black comedy about parricide set in a disturbed, chaotic Brexit Britain.
+Her latest novel, Blood (2019), is a black comedy about parricide set in a disturbed, chaotic Brexit Britain.
 Her most recent publication was a 9,000-word short story, May Hobbs, in the anthology Protest: Stories of Resistance (2017).

 Maggie Gee's books have been translated into 14 languages including Chinese.
 The first book-length study of her work, Mine Ozyrt Kilic's Maggie Gee: Writing the Condition of England Novel, was published in 2012 by Bloomsbury Academic.
 She has held writing fellowships at many universities including Sussex and UEA and was Visiting Professor at Sheffield Hallam University before becoming Professor of Creative Writing at Bath Spa.

 Maggie has represented authors on the Management Committee of the Society of Authors, the Government Public Lending Right Committee and other bodies; she teaches regularly for the Arvon Foundation and Spread the Word and was from 2011- 2014 one of the fiction course directors at Faber Academy.
 She has travelled widely for the British Council, for whom she also co-edited an anthology, New Writing 15, in 2006, with Bernardine Evaristo.
 In 2012 she was awarded the OBE for services to literature.